apollographql/apollo-workbench-vscode/README.md

 ![](images/add-operations.png)

 You can associate an image with your design now.
 Local files and urls are both supported.
 This enables you to pull up a query and what it's design looks like side by side.

+### Adding an operation from GraphOS into the design

+You can load operations from GraphOS by clicking on any graph in the "GRAPHOS SUPERGRAPHS" section of the extension.
+Then you can select the "**+**" button for that operation in "GRAPHOS OPERATIONS" and select which design to add it to.

 ### Opening a design in Apollo Explorer